edf42001/FRC-2018-Base/readme.md

-This robot project is meant to be the culmination of the best code we have created over the past few years, plus the new code we worked on this offseason.
+﻿This robot project is meant to be the culmination of the best code we have created over the past few years, plus the new code we worked on this offseason.

 Sorry the readme is a little unorganized, as it is simply a collection of the documentation that went into this project.
 In order: